shadowezz/Productiv/docs/UserGuide.md

 * `MILESTONE` is the milestone tagged to the deliverable.
 * `MILESTONE` takes in numerical values separated by periods, e.g. `1.3`, `14.2.1`.
 * `DEADLINE` is the due date time of the deliverable in DD-MM-YYYY HH:mm format.
+* `DEADLINE` can be in the past but must not be earlier than the year 2019.
 * `DESCRIPTION` contains additional information about the deliverable, e.g. sub-requirements.
 * `CONTACTS` represents the contacts involved in seeing through the deliverable.
 * `CONTACTS` is a comma-separated string of names.